welde2001-bot/immo-eliza-deployment-v2/README.md

 ### 3) Inference

-The pipeline produces a numeric prediction which is formatted into `prediction_text` (EUR string).
-Non-blocking issues (e.g., missing optional fields) are returned as a single-line `warning` when applicable.
+The pipeline produces a numeric prediction which is formatted into prediction_text (EUR string).
+Non-blocking issues (e.g., unknown optional fields) return a single-line warning when applicable.

 <a id="deployment"></a>